 Find out more about the Wet Tropics Management Authority.

-The Bartle Frere skink (Techmarscincus jigurru) was first discovered in 1981.
-It is found only above 1400 metres among exposed granite boulders on the cloud-draped summit of Bartle Frere.
+Several plant and animal species are found only on Bellenden Ker Range.
+The Bartle Frere cool-skink Techmarscincus jigurru was first discovered in 1981.
+It is found only above 1,400m among exposed granite boulders on the cloud-draped summit of Bartle Frere.
 This animal is considered a temperate rainforest relict, as its closest relatives are in temperate zones such as Tasmania, southern Australia and New Zealand.
 Energetic and agile, the skink is generally seen during the day when its rainbow sheen catches the light.
 At night it retreats into cracks in the exposed granite boulders.

 Bartle Frere forms part of the traditional lands of the Noongyanbudda Ngadjon people.
-Known to the Noongyanbudda Ngadjon-Jii as Chooreechillum, Bartle Frere is their spiritual home.
+Known to the Noongyanbudda Ngadjon as Chooreechillum, Bartle Frere is their spiritual home.
 They have lived in this area, and maintained a close spiritual connection with it, for thousands of years.
 It is here they believe their spirits return when they die, to be reborn to walk the land once more, to watch over the Noongyandbudda Ngadjon people.

-Traditionally, the Noongyanbudda Ngadjon-Jii moved seasonally around the mountainside.
+Traditionally, the Noongyanbudda Ngadjon moved seasonally around the mountainside.
 They hunted in certain areas, but rarely approached the summit.
-However, several Noongyanbudda Ngadjon men guided locally-renowned explorer and prospector Christie Palmerston to the summit in October 1886.
+However, several Noongyanbudda Ngadjon men guided explorer and prospector Christie Palmerston to the summit in October 1886.
 After two days of climbing, Palmerston became the first European to reach the summit of Bartle Frere.

 The eastern approach from Josephine Falls follows a rough track used in the 1890s by tin miners who worked a mining claim near the summit.
 Parts of the trail from the Atherton Tableland follow traditional Aboriginal walking tracks.